If you serve in the armed forces, the IRS might extend your deadlines for:

 Serve in a contingency operation -- or the last day the operation qualifies as a contingency operation

 Had any continuous qualified hospitalization for an injury.
-Both of these must apply to the injury:
+One of these must apply to the injury:

 The injury is from service in the combat zone or contingency operation.